 In this video, we’ll hear from our course experts as they tell us how they came to be involved in forensic work.

-If you’re interested in a career involving forensic work, anatomy or biomedical science, why not take your interest further and study with us?
+If you’re interested in a career involving forensic work, anatomy or biomedical science, why not take your interest further and study with us.

-This programme can be taken as a three-year BSc course, or a four-year MBiomedSci course with either a year in industry or a year abroad.
+Our BSc in Biomedical Science can be taken as a three-year BSc course, or a four-year MBiomedSci course with either a year in industry or a year abroad.

 © The University of Sheffield